OpenMobileAlliance/oma-knowledge-base/content/70.oma-events/sve44-plenary-agenda.md

   ui:
     wrapper: col-span-4 rounded-xl shadow-md p-4 bg-oma-purple-200 dark:bg-oma-purple-500
   ---
-  #### Year in Review: 2025 Highlights and Accomplishments (5 minutes)
+  #### Year in Review: 2025 Highlights and Accomplishments (10 minutes)
-  - Overview of major technical and strategic milestones from 2025.
+  - Summary of key accomplishments and milestones achieved in 2025.
-  - Key adoption observations: *Rivir, SE Water, Maersk, Starlink, Battery Passport*.
   :::
 ::